Yeshan-Wang/Advanced-NLP-G5-A2/README.md

 - Pandas 1.5
 - Sklearn 1.2

-## Code
-All code and notebooks should be run in the following order:
+**All code and notebooks should be run in the following order:**

-### preprocessing.ipynb
+## preprocessing.ipynb (Estimated code running time: 54s)
 The notebook split each sentence into propositions based on predicates from the original data (so each instance has a single labeled argument structure) and save as corresponding conll files in the data directory:
 - data/preprocessed data/train.conll
 - data/preprocessed data/test.conll

+## main.py
+The script performs two tasks: Argument identification and Argument classification.

-### main.py
+### 1. Argument identification
-#### 1. extract features and labels for argument identification from the preprocessed data by calling several functions from feature_extraction.py and save as corresponding conll files in the data directory:
+#### 1.1. extract features and labels for argument identification from the preprocessed test and train data by calling several functions from feature_extraction.py.
+There are 6 features selected to carry out the argument identification task:
-- data/features and gold label for argument identification/train.conll
-- data/features and gold label for argument identification/test.conll

-**There are 6 features selected to carry out the argument identification task:**
 - Token
 - Lemma of each token
 - POS of each token